Particular/docs.particular.net/nservicebus/sagas/saga-audit.md

 ![SagaAudit View in ServiceInsight](saga-audit-screenshot.png)

-It is built specifically to help developers verify Saga logic during development.
-It does this by capturing Saga message behavior and changes in Saga data/state as the Saga is being processed.
+It is built specifically to help developers verify saga logic during development.
+It does this by capturing saga message behavior and changes in saga data/state as the saga is being processed.
 It then sends this information to a ServiceControl endpoint setup in the development environment.
 The information is available in the *Saga* view in ServiceInsight.

 NOTE: Saga audit messages will not be sent to ServiceControl if an Exception is thrown during Saga processing.